-The Representative Executive Officer, President and CEO serves as the chief officer responsible for promoting health management, who works with the Health Committee, industrial physicians, and health insurance associations primarily through the Corporate Planning and General Affairs Department.
+The Representative Executive Officer, President and CEO serves as the chief officer responsible for promoting health management, who works with the Health Committee, industrial physicians, and health insurance associations primarily through the General Affairs Department.
+Reports are also made to the Management Conference.

 The Health Committee is held once a month, in principle, where attendees discuss the importance of maintaining and improving health, as well as share information within the Company.
+Committee members include managers in charge of labor affairs, division health committee members, industrial physicians, and employee representatives.